 2020 crazy quilt block 7 bring the total of items used to date to 185!

 I hope you have enjoyed reading about my 2020 crazy quilt block 7.
 The aim is to make a crazy quilt using 2020 different items by the end of the year 2020.
 If you want to find out more about the challenge.
 You will find the guidelines and list of resources here

 You can have Pintangle delivered to your inbox by using the ‘Subscribe’ feature in the sidebar.
 Just enter your email address, and when you get the confirmation email make sure you click ‘yes’ and you are all set!
 If you are on a mobile, cell phone or tablet you will need to scroll to the bottom to find the ‘subscribe’ field.

 Have you seen my book?

-My book The Visual Guide to Crazy Quilting Design: Simple Stitches, Stunning Results detailed practical methods about how to design and make a crazy quilt.
-I cover everything from fabric choice, to balancing colour, texture and pattern, in order to balance and direct the eye around the block.
-I reveal how to stitch, and build decorative seam treatments in interesting and creative ways.
-My book is profusely illustrated as my aim is to be practical and inspiring.
+My book The Visual Guide to Crazy Quilting Design: Simple Stitches, Stunning Results shares practical methods about how to design and make a crazy quilt.
+I teach you how to balance colour, texture and pattern, in order direct the viewers eye around a crazy quilted project.
+I show you how to build decorative seam treatments in interesting and creative ways using a handful of stitches.
+My book is profusely illustrated as my aim is to be both practical and inspiring.